About the Board of Directors

-Our Board of Directors is a diverse group of individuals passionate about the rights of people with disabilities.
-100% of our board members either have a disability or have a close family member with a disability.
-Our Board of Directors reflects the socioeconomic, ethnic, geographic, and disability diversity of North Carolina.
+DRNC’s Board of Directors is a diverse group of individuals who are passionate about the rights of people with disabilities.
+All or most of our board members are disabled or have a family member with a disability.
+The DRNC Board of Directors seeks to reflect the ethnic, racial, geographic, socioeconomic and disability diversity of North Carolina.

-Selection of Board members is based on a person’s knowledge of and demonstrated commitment to ensuring the human and legal rights of people with disabilities.
-Learn how to apply to serve on our Board.
+Selection of board members is based on current diversity and skills needed, as well as knowledge, connection and commitment to advancing the human and legal rights of people with disabilities.
+Apply to serve on our board (also available en español).

 James Booker (Piedmont Region)